Ennio Flaiano

 Ennio Flaiano (5 March 1910 – 20 November 1972) was an Italian screenwriter, playwright, novelist, journalist, and drama critic.
-Best known for his work with Federico Fellini, Flaiano co-wrote ten screenplays with the Italian director, including La Strada (1954), La Dolce Vita (1960), and 8½.
+Best known for his work with Federico Fellini, Flaiano co-wrote ten screenplays with the Italian director, including La Strada (1954), La Dolce Vita (1960), and 8½ (1963).
+He received the 1947 Strega Prize for his novel A Time to Kill.

-Biography
+Life and career

-Flaiano wrote for Cineillustrato, Oggi, Il Mondo, Il Corriere della Sera, Omnibus and other prominent Italian newspapers and magazines.

-In 1947, he won the Strega Prize for his novel, Tempo di uccidere (variously translated as Miriam, A Time to Kill, and The Short Cut).
-Set in Ethiopia during the Italian invasion (1935–36), the novel tells the story of an Italian officer who rapes and subsequently kills an Ethiopian woman and is then tormented by the memory of his act.
+Flaiano was born in Pescara.
+He wrote for Cineillustrato, Oggi, Il Mondo, Il Corriere della Sera, Omnibus, and other prominent Italian newspapers and magazines.
+In 1947, he won the Strega Prize for his novel Tempo di uccidere (variously translated as Miriam, A Time to Kill, and The Short Cut).
+Set in the Italian Eritrea during the Italian invasion of Ethiopia that started the Second Italo-Ethiopian War (1935–1936), the novel tells the story of an Italian officer who rapes and subsequently kills an Eritrean woman and is then tormented by the memory of his act.
 The barren landscape around the protagonist hints at an interior emptiness and meaninglessness.
-This is one of the few Italian literary works dealing with the misdeeds of Italian colonialism in Eastern Africa.
+This is one of a growing number of Italian literary works facing up to the misdeeds of Italian colonialism in Eastern Africa.
 The novel has been continuously in print for sixty years.
 A movie adaptation with the same title, directed by Giuliano Montaldo and starring Nicolas Cage, was released in 1989.

-In 1971, Flaiano suffered a first heart-attack.
-"All will have to change", he wrote in his notes.
+In 1971, Flaiano suffered a first heart attack, and wrote in his notes: "All will have to change."
 He put his many papers in order and published them, although the major part of his memoirs were published posthumously.
-In November 1972 he began writing various autobiographical pieces for Corriere della Sera.

-On November 20 of the same year, while at a clinic for a check-up, he suffered a second cardiac arrest and died.
+In November 1972, he began writing various autobiographical pieces for Corriere della Sera.
+On 20 November 1972, while at a clinic for a check-up, he suffered a second cardiac arrest and died.
 His daughter Lelè, after a long illness, died at age 40 in 1992.
 His wife Rosetta Rota, a mathematician and the aunt of mathematician Gian-Carlo Rota, died in 2003.
 The entire family is buried together at the Maccarese Cemetery, near Rome.